sergiodeluna/what-to-watch/README.md

 ## Contributing

-We welcome contributions to make the app even better!
-If you'd like to contribute, please follow these steps:
+We welcome suggestions and improvements to make the app even better!
+However, as this project is proprietary, any contributions must be submitted for approval by the author.
+If you'd like to contribute, please contact the author directly to discuss potential changes.

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Write tests for any new features.
-4. Make your changes and ensure the tests pass.
-5. Submit a pull request describing your changes.

 ## License